 Some of the most successful examples of people doing these types of transactions come from the early Islamic caliphate.
 Arabic papyri from the 9th century documents that merchants would write letters of credit (suftaja), saying, basically, "I owe you."

-If the merchants had good reputations, these letters could be passed on from trader to trader – making their way from one end of the Sahara to the other.
+If the merchants had good reputations, these letters, the suftajas, could be passed on from trader to trader – making their way from one end of the Sahara to the other.
 Even, on occasion, crossing the Indian Ocean.
 Traders in Zanzibar or Sri Lanka would trade pieces of paper backed by nothing but the reputation of a person living in Algiers, a person they would probably never meet.
 How could that possibly work?

 David Graeber writes of one of these trading posts:

 The level of trust [...] between merchants in the great Malay entrepôt Malacca, gateway to the spice islands of Indonesia, was legendary.
 The city had Swahili, Arab, Egyptian, Ethiopian, and Armenian quarters, as well as quarters for merchants from different regions of India, China, and Southeast Asia.
 Yet it was said that its merchants shunned enforceable contracts, preferring to seal transactions “with a handshake and a glance at heaven”.

 How was it possible to scale trust so far?

 In another essay, a few weeks ago, I proposed that people in the developed world rely too much on markets.
 We can save time and money if we invest a larger share of our resources in developing networks of trust, I argued.

 Though I also noted that "I don't know how far you can scale that until you hit diminishing returns".

 Well, it seems like the Islamic merchants have explored that question before me.
 And they took it pretty far.